spesmilo/electrum-server/HOWTO.md

 Lines that lack hash or dollar signs are pastes from config files.
 They should be copied verbatim or adapted, without the indentation tab.

+apt-get install commands are suggestions for required dependencies.
+They conform to an Ubuntu 13.04 system but may well work with Debian or earlier and later versions of Ubuntu.

 Prerequisites
 -------------